lightbluetitan/argentinapi/README.md

 # ArgentinAPI

-The `ArgentinAPI` package provides a unified interface to access open data from the **ArgentinaDatos** API and the **REST Countries API**, with a focus on **Argentina**.
-It allows users to easily retrieve up-to-date information on exchange rates, inflation, political figures, national holidays, and country-level indicators relevant to **Argentina**.
+The `ArgentinAPI` package provides a comprehensive and unified interface to access open data about **Argentina** from multiple public RESTful APIs, including **ArgentinaDatos API**, **REST Countries API**, and **World Bank API**.
+Through these sources, users can easily retrieve information on exchange rates, inflation, political figures, national holidays, economic indicators, and general country-level statistics.

-In addition to API-access functions, the package includes a collection of curated datasets related to **Argentina**, covering diverse domains such as economic indicators, biodiversity, agriculture, human rights, genetics, and consumer prices.
+In addition to API-access functions, the package includes a collection of curated datasets covering diverse domains such as economic indicators, biodiversity, agriculture, human rights, genetic data, and consumer prices.

-`ArgentinAPI` is designed to support research, teaching, and data analysis focused on Argentina by integrating publicly available APIs and high-quality datasets into a single, easy-to-use R package.

 ## Installation